 In 1944, Jochum produced her greatest overall season, leading all regulars with a .296 average.
 Considering the league was using underhand pitching and a softball with a 12-inch circumference, her “deadball” hitting mark was excellent.
 In fact, she led the league in several categories during 1944: most hits (128), most singles (120), and most stolen bases in one game (7) on August 2.
 Betsy batted lead-off or in the second spot much of the year and still produced 23 RBI.
 An exceptional all-around athlete, she had the speed to track down long fly balls, and she ran the bases well.
 Overall, she stole 358 bases, averaging 60 per year and peaking in 1944 with 127.

-Jochum was born in Cincinnati on February 8, 1921, to Frank and Katherine Jochum, German-speaking Hungarians who immigrated to America, landed at Ellis Island, and, eventually, arrived in Cincinnati just before the Great War began in 1917.
+Jochum was born in Cincinnati on February 8, 1921, to Frank and Katherine Jochum, German-speaking Hungarians who immigrated to America, landed at Ellis Island, and, eventually, arrived in Cincinnati in 1917.
 Along with her older brother Nicholas, or Nick, and her younger sister Frances, Jochum grew up in a working class family that reflected her parents’ newly-earned American values.

 Jochum attended Hughes High School, where she participated in the only sports available to girls: after-school intramurals like basketball and softball.
 Betsy had outstanding athletic skills, including exceptional hand-eye coordination, quick reflexes, good speed, and a strong arm.
 She liked competing in Amateur Athletic Union track and field events such as the baseball throw.
-The Cincinnati native remembered one competition held in Connecticut in 1938 where her heave of 276 feet placed second only to Babe Zaharias, who threw the ball a national record of 296 feet.
+The Cincinnati native remembered one competition held in Connecticut in 1938 where her heave of 276 feet, short of Babe Didrikson's 1930 record of 296 feet.

 “I started playing fast-pitch softball when I was twelve or thirteen years old,” Jochum said in 1997.
 “I played for Vic Brown’s ‘Rosebuds,’ a florist from Covington, Kentucky, across the Ohio River.
 Later, my brother Nick and I got jobs with a packing company, H.H.
 Meyer.
 I played for their fast-pitch softball team, and we played in leagues in Cincinnati and in Covington.
 Two or three girls, Dorothy Kamenshek was one, played on the Meyer team and later played in our league.”